Skip to main content

 Redwood Lumber Environmental Product Declaration

-Facts About Coast Redwood Trees
+Facts about Coast Redwood Trees

 There are two domestic species of trees that are commonly referred to as redwoods: the coast redwood (Sequoia sempervirens), and Giant sequoia (Sequoiadendron giganteum).